skyscrapers/charts/mongodb-monitoring/README.md

 # mongodb-monitoring

 A Helm chart for monitoring MongoDB via Prometheus and Grafana.
-This chart configures Prometheus (via the [Operator](https://github.com/coreos/prometheus-operator)) for scraping the exposed metrics, sets up some alerts and Grafana dashboards.
+This chart configures Prometheus (via the [Operator](https://github.com/coreos/prometheus-operator)) for scraping the exposed metrics and sets up  alerts.

 ## TL;DR